Morris Chang: Taiwan

 In June 2009, Chang returned to the position of TSMC's CEO once again.
 The same year, Chang performed the role of Master Dragon in the first episode of “Let’s Go Guang!”, an animated Chinese-learning program for children.
 In 2016, MIT named Building E52 the “Morris and Sophie Chang Building” in honor of Chang and his wife.
 Building E52 is the original home of the MIT Sloan School of Management and headquarters of the MIT Department of Economics.

 On June 5, 2018, Chang announced his retirement from TSMC, succeeded by C.C.
 Wei as CEO and Mark Liu as chairman.
 Chang was awarded the Order of Propitious Clouds, First Class in September 2018.

 Chang has served as Presidential Envoy of the Republic of China (Taiwan), under the name Chinese Taipei, to APEC several times.
 He represented Chen Shui-bian in 2006.
 Tsai Ing-wen appointed Chang to the same role six times from 2018 to 2023.

 In an interview with the Brookings Institution in 2022, Chang said the US federal government’s efforts to increase onshore chip manufacturing by spending tens of billions of dollars would be a very expensive and wasteful exercise in futility.
 He believed the US would increase onshore semiconductor manufacturing somewhat at a very high cost, and produce at high unit costs, rendering it unable to compete with factories like TSMC.
 Chang said TSMC chairman Mark Liu decided to invest US$12 billion in Arizona at the urging of the US government.

 Personal life

 Chang obtained American citizenship in 1962.

 Chang met his first wife, Christine Chen, when he was at MIT and she was in Boston University.
 They married in 1952, when they were both 22 years old.
 They separated by the end of 1981 but did not divorce for the sake of their daughter, Chang Hsiao-lin, until 1991, shortly before she graduated from college.
-Chang married his second wife, Sophie Chang, a cousin of Foxconn founder Terry Gou, in 2001.
+Chang married his second wife, Sophie Chang, a cousin of Foxconn founder Terry Guo, in 2001.
 He has two stepdaughters through his second marriage.